 To answer this question, we need to provide a little background.

-Humans are learning machines, and we can learn at a very fast rate, especially during our early years.
-In fact, research has shown that we begin learning even while in the womb.
-More on this in a moment.
-This learning shapes the person (character and personality) we become AND largely determines how we behave.
+We can learn at a very fast rate, especially during our early developmental years.
+This learning shapes the person (character and personality) we become AND determines how we behave.

-As we process information, including that from our inner self (thought-life), what we observe and feel in and on the body and through our senses, and the outer world (the environments we live in and the people, situations, and circumstance we encounter and interact with), we shape, what we call, our System Of Beliefs (SOB).
+As we process information from our inner self (thought-life), what we observe, what we feel (in and on the body) through our senses, and from the outer world (the environments we live in, and the people, situations, and circumstances we encounter and interact with), we shape our System Of Beliefs (SOB).

 For simplicity sake, our SOB can be organized into three main categories: